synsense/sinabs/docs/index.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dd/sinabs)

 ### **Sinabs Is Not A Brain Simulator**
 It's a deep learning library based on PyTorch for spiking neural networks, with a focus on simplicity, fast training and extendability.
+Sinabs works well for Vision models because of its support for weight transfer.
+If you're looking to work with audio data or different backends, be sure to check out [Rockpool](https://rockpool.ai/) as well.

 ### Getting started
 * **{doc}`Install Sinabs<getting_started/install>`** and potentially some plugins.